 We are a media company that acts like a tech company, thinking qualitatively, quantitatively speaking.
 Are aim is to provide out-of-the box solutions to many of our learning, publishing, and tech-literacy problems.
 In other words, we are Batman's utility belt, wearing Robert Landon's watch, adorned with the fedora of Indiana Jones, wrapped around a giant, cartoon egg!
 We love history because it covers all topics, subjects, people, and the choices they made to provide the human legacy before us now.
 We also have a deep romance for innovation, like Tony Stark has for himself, so we make it a point to change things up around here frequently, telling stories and chatting about so many different diminishing returns.
 We believe in invention over gossip, improvement over jealousy, and learning over education.
 Risk is a great movement to be a part of.
 Join, and die.

 The Nested Book Technology offers a unique take on the immersion process, by assisting in pairing unknown collaborative authorship.
 When ever you come across this beacon, it represents that relational content is available on a seemingly at-a-glance topic, subject, event, or person.
 These NBT's can be represented by in-house summary modules about a particular work, interesting meta-data about the work, or entire works by other authors altogether.
 This function offers for a unique experience to engage with further information about a subject without breaking your flow here at the site or your time stamp that you've dedicated with our works, as well as discover new authors you might have not have uncovered somewhere else.
-More options in less time is always gets an agreeable panda here!
+More options in less time always makes for an agreeable panda here!

 The Cede icon when found means simply that this particular content has seen considerable growth over the previous weeks (15% or >).